nestibry/umnbc-mod09-professional-readme-generator/assets/output/generated-readme.md

 ## Contributing

 - Please send an email to the code owner before contributing.
 (See questions section for contact information.)
-- If allowed to contribute, please follow the [Contributor Covenant](https://www.contributor-covenant.org/) when contributing
+If allowed to contribute, please follow the [Contributor Covenant](https://www.contributor-covenant.org/) when contributing.

 ## Questions